Siemens-Healthineers/K2s/addons/monitoring/README.md

 ### Access using ingress

 To access monitoring dashboard via ingress, the ingress nginx or the ingress traefik addon has to enabled.
-Once the addons are enabled, then the monitoring dashboard UI can be accessed at the following links:
+Once the addons are enabled, then the monitoring dashboard UI can be accessed at the following URL: <https://k2s.cluster.local/monitoring>
- <https://k2s.cluster.local/monitoring/> (with HTTP using http://.. instead of https://..)

 ### Access using port-forwarding